Multi-Tenancy Models and Isolation Strategies

 2. Multi-Tenant (Shared Proxy Pool)

-Architecture: Control plane manages pool of proxies using prism-bridge
+Architecture: Control plane manages pool of proxies using prism-bridge, serving multiple tenants.

 ┌─────────────────────────────────────────────────────────────┐